haotian2006/HelperDocs-contributions/Parallel luau.md

 end

---//Outside of Parallel (After Parallel Threads ran) print(SharedTable.Value) --> This won't always print 200 as both Parallel are writing to The Value at the same time which can overlap
+--//Outside of Parallel (After Parallel Threads ran) print(SharedTable.Value)
+--> This won't always print 200 as both Parallel are writing to The Value --at the same time which can overlap
 ```
 !!!info More Explanation
     The reason why it's happening can be shown in this diagram.